TheOdinProject/curriculum/rails_programming/chat_project/editing_rooms.md

 Now once a room has updated we can redirect back to the room page to see it.

 Try and update a room and see what happens.
-Now try updating a room but remove

-#TODO refactor new and edit views to use a partial